 On April 14, 2014, the Centers for Medicare and Medicaid Services (CMS) approved New York's request for an amendment to the New York's Partnership Plan section 1115(a) Medicaid demonstration extension (hereinafter "demonstration") authorizing the creation of a Delivery System Reform Incentive Payment (DSRIP) Fund.
-This demonstration is currently approved through December 31, 2014.
-DSRIP Funds will not be made available after December 31, 2014 unless the state's demonstration renewal is approved by CMS.
+In 2016, the demonstration was extended and renamed the New York Medicaid Redesign Team Demonstration.
+These protocols are effective from July 20, 2017 through March 31, 2021.